Kim Kardashian Snuggles Up To Travis Barker’s Son For Sweet Selfie

 Kim donned casual attire as she sported a pair of gray sweatpants and a zipper hoodie in the photo.
 Kardashian wore her long, dark hair up in a classic bun on top of her head, and even rocked a pair of Yeezy sneakers.

-Meanwhile, Travis’ son, Landon, wore a pair of distressed black jeans and a black t-shirt, as he donned bright white sneakers, and multiple gold chains around his neck.
+Meanwhile, Travis’ son, Landon, wore a pair of distressed black jeans and a black t-shirt, as he donned bright white sneakers and multiple gold chains around his neck.

 As many fans know, Kim and Travis have known each other for years.
 Barker used to date Kardashian’s close friend, Paris Hilton, back in 2006, and they’ve been buddies ever since.
-Travis even reportedly lives close to the Kardashian clan in Calabasas, and has been rumored to have a bit of a crush on Kim’s older sister, Kourtney Kardashian, for years.
+Travis even reportedly lives close to the Kardashian clan in Calabasas and has been rumored to have a bit of a crush on Kim’s older sister, Kourtney Kardashian, for years.

 As previously reported by the Inquisitr, Kim Kardashian’s sister, Kourtney, has spent time with Travis Barker in the past.
-The pair have even been photographed dining together, and heading to church with one another.
+The pair has even been photographed dining together and heading to church with one another.

 “Travis lives a couple of blocks from Kourt in the same gated community in Calabasas and their kids play together,” a source previously told Radar Online.